domini04/AI-Imposter/docs/gameplay_rules.md

 The game ends when one of the following conditions is met:

-*   **Human Victory:** All AI impostors have been successfully voted out and eliminated.
+*   **Human Victory:** All AI impostors have been successfully voted out and eliminated within 3 rounds.
-*   **AI Victory (Parity):** The number of AI impostors becomes equal to or greater than the number of human players.
 *   **AI Victory (Survival):** At least one AI impostor survives the final vote at the end of Round 3.